-The amount of the credit ranges from 20 to 35 percent of your allowable expenses, depending on your adjusted gross income.
+The amount of the credit ranges from 20% to 35% of your allowable expenses, depending on your adjusted gross income.
 As your income increases, the percentage of your allowable expenses that you claim decreases.
 The credit percentage begins to decrease with an AGI of $15,000.
-If your AGI exceeds $43,000, the maximum credit you can receive is 20 percent.
+If your AGI exceeds $43,000, the maximum credit you can receive is 20%.

 Additional limitations you should be aware of

 If you or your spouse receive dependent care benefits from your employer, you cannot claim the child and dependent care tax credit for these amounts.
 Instead, you’ll use Form 2441 to report those benefits as being excluded from your taxable income.
 Likewise, if you have a dependent care flexible spending account at work, you cannot claim the credit for any expenses reimbursed through that plan.

 The child and dependent care tax credit is not refundable.
 This means that while the tax credit may reduce your regular tax liability to zero, you will not receive a refund from solely the tax credit.